If you are not writing with keywords in mind, you may be wasting effort, as you aren’t maximizing the ability for people to find your content.

 There are different schools of thought when it comes to keyword usage in your content.
-For the sake of illustration I will start off with the two extreme profiles of content creators when it comes to keyword usage, the writer and the stuffer.
+For the sake of illustration, I will start with the two extreme profiles of content creators when it comes to keyword usage, the writer and the stuffer.

 The writer produces content refusing to change any words to suit a search engine.
-They are wordsmiths/masters and they consider their content as a work of art.
-For the writer who has a strong audience, no keyword strategy is needed.
-For those who do not, it might be time to set aside the ego and play game with the search engines.
+They are wordsmiths/masters, and they consider their content as a work of art.
+For the writer who has a substantial audience, no keyword strategy is needed.
+For those who do not, it might be time to set aside the ego and play a game with the search engines.

-The keyword stuffer does heavy keyword research and tries to incorporate all of their findings into every page as often as they can, completely disregarding readability and trying manipulate the search engines.
-Our opinion at NeuMarkets (and no offense to those who stuff), this is a strategy that should never have worked, but unfortunately did for a while.
-Today, this is extremely obsolete.
+The keyword stuffer does extensive keyword research and incorporates their findings into every page as often as they can, disregarding readability and trying to manipulate the search engines.
+My opinion (no offence stuffers), this strategy that should not have worked, but unfortunately did for a while.
+Today, this is obsolete.

 The right strategy is somewhere in the middle.
-You must write your content for people but tweak it for the engines to ensure crawlers are able to digest the data and associate with some form of topic or concept.
-The trick is to naturally incorporate keywords into sentences; ideally the reader should not know any keyword is being targeted, and to ensure your content relates your sites overall topic for consumption.
+You must write your content for people but tweak it for the engines to ensure crawlers can digest the data and associate with some form of topic or concept.
+The trick is to incorporate keywords into sentences naturally.
+Ideally, the reader should not know a keyword is targeted and ensuring your content relates to your site’s topic for consumption.

-Since you want, or should want, only relevant traffic coming to your website; let’s get started by creating a list.
+Since you want only relevant traffic coming to your website, let’s get started by creating a list.

 Getting Keyword Ideas

-The best way to start off is to think of words you or your customers might use to describe your own business.
-Also talk to your sales and customer service staff to find more search terms.
-At this point brainstorming is good and do not ignore any suggestions as they may lead to a potentially great keyword.
+The best way to start is to think of words you or your customers might use to describe your own business.
+Also, talk to your sales and customer service staff to find more search terms.
+At this point, brainstorming is beneficial and don’t ignore any suggestions as they may lead to a potentially excellent keyword.

 The next step is to make your list a lot bigger!
 To do this, we suggest using the Google Adwords keyword tool.
-Go to adwords.google.com and click on Tools and Analysis in then menu followed by the Keyword Tool.
+Go to adwords.google.com and click on Tools and Analysis in the menu, followed by the Keyword Tool.

-You should now be looking at a list of around 800 keyword suggestions sorted by relevance.
-This does not mean that you only need to look at the first page of keywords; you should look at them all.
-Hopefully you find some hidden gems that your competition might have missed.
-The goal at this point is to make a list of all the keywords that you feel are of high quality and relate really well to the products, services and content that is on your website.
+You are now looking at a list of around 800 keyword suggestions sorted by relevance.
+It would be best if you look at all the keywords, not only the first 25.
+Hopefully, you find some hidden gems that your competition might have missed.
+The goal at this point is to make a list of all the keywords that you feel are of high quality and relate well to the products, services and content that is on your website.

 How Many Searches?